ujjwalmishra09/Autocaptcha-For-Payment/README.md

 # AutoCaptcha for Bank Payment Page

-It is an chrome extension to fill the captcha at bank payment page
+It is a chrome extension to fill the captcha at bank payment page

 Download source code in zip,extract it and read below instructions to install manually.